 Here are a few simple itineraries to help you decide where to go in Puglia.

 For each, I recommend hiring a car as this will reduce the amount of time you have to spend messing around with public transport, enabling you to see more of the region with whatever time you have to spend there.
+Search for the best prices on rental cars, here.

 3 Days in Puglia